MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.

 The concepts section will give you a primer on what MetalLB does in your cluster.
 When you’re ready to deploy to a Kubernetes cluster, head to the installation and usage guides.

-MetalLB implements an experimental FRR Mode that uses an FRR container as the backend for handling BGP sessions.
+MetalLB implements a FRR Mode that uses an FRR container as the backend for handling BGP sessions.
 It provides features that are not available with the native BGP implementation, such as pairing BGP sessions with BFD sessions, and advertising IPV6 addresses.

 We welcome contributions in all forms.
 Please check out the contributing guide for more information.